eigeneddie/triple-pendulum-simulation-python/README.md

 ## 3. Example of results.

+Here is an example of the input parameters of the triple pendulum system.

 ```
 link1, link2, link3          = 1, 1, 1 # [m]
 mass1, mass2, mass3          = 1.2, 1.2, 2.0 #[kg]